 The standard time for the purchaser to get a mortgage commitment is thirty days or sixty days.
 This may seem to be a quick turnaround.
 Therefore, it is incumbent upon you to speak to your lender before signing the contract and keep in contact throughout the process.
 Any paperwork requested by the lender should be sent back promptly to keep things moving.
 Asking for a few extra days does not usually present a problem, but it is advisable not to go past this or have to ask for a second extension.

-You may decide to forgo the mortgage contingency in the belief it makes your offer stronger, particularly in a seller’s market.
+You may decide to waive the mortgage contingency in the belief it makes your offer stronger, particularly in a seller’s market.
 Resist this urge, even if you feel confident, particularly if you have been pre-approved.
 However, a loan pre-approval is non-binding, and other factors may come into play.
 Moreover, credit conditions can change, and this clause protects you in such an event.
 You will be able to void the sales contract without penalty, providing a good faith effort has been made during the specified time.

 The seller, naturally, wants the deal to close.
 He is indifferent to the level of interest rate you will have to pay, or if the other terms are onerous.
 The buyer may want to ensure a deal only if he can receive certain favorable mortgage terms.
 For instance, a 30-year mortgage rate below 6% might be the contingency.
 There is a compromise, but it is important to have one included unless you are an all-cash buyer or putting down a deposit of 50%.
 Otherwise, you risk losing the 10%-20% deposit you have put down.